rabbitmq/rabbitmq-website/site/api-guide.md

 cf.setCredentialsRefreshService(refreshService);
 </pre>

-The `DefaultCredentialsRefreshService` schedules a refresh after 80 % of the token validity, e.g. if the token expires in 60 minutes, it will be refreshed after 48 minutes.
+The `DefaultCredentialsRefreshService` schedules a refresh after 80% of the token validity time, e.g. if the token expires in 60 minutes, it will be refreshed after 48 minutes.
 This is the default behaviour, please consult the [Javadoc](https://rabbitmq.github.io/rabbitmq-java-client/api/current/com/rabbitmq/client/impl/DefaultCredentialsRefreshService.html) for more information.